LiaScript/LiaScript/README.md

 this in the future with backend-support for other languages.
 Double click on the code to edit it and to change the output ...

-## Quizes
+## Quizzes

-Quizes are an essential element of every online course for students to reflect and test their knowledge.
-Lia currently supports tree different types of quizes which can be tweaked, if required.
+Quizzes are an essential element of every online course for students to reflect and test their knowledge.
+Lia currently supports three different types of quizzes which can be tweaked, if required.

 ### Text Inputs